ShaiGilboa/wksp-module-1-htmlcss-2-css-basics/lecture-2-properties.md

 ## The [Display](https://www.w3schools.com/cssref/pr_class_display.asp) property

-- block
+- block _takes the whole width_
-- inline-block
+- inline-block _a combination of the two_
-- inline
+- inline _follow each other, you can have many on the line_
-- none
+- none _dosen't display_
 - _there are many more_

 ---